hvtil/Wonderfoon_wemos_lolin/README.md

 if the MP3 module is from another brand the serial commands sometimes fail.
 Is this case

-Vervang deze code (regels 33 t/m 38):
+replace the following lines in mp3.ino (line 33 t/m 38):

 void mp3Sleep()
 {